 2. Teach Children Directly About Where to Focus

 We do this by helping to direct our children’s attention.
 With many academic tasks, as well as athletics, we have options in how we communicate.
 We can direct their attention to the mistakes they make, the errors committed or the problems with their performance.
 This is one approach, and it tends to get kids feeling anxious and fearful, rather than empowered.

 Another option is to focus much more energy on effort and successes.
 Point out the growth made every day, and the effort behind it.
 Celebrate the effort.
 In addition, harp on the positive impact of their efforts.
-Problems are never neglected, but the dominant focus is upon the growth and the effort.
+Problems are never neglected, but the dominant focus is upon growth and effort.

 3. Avoid Feeding Anxiety When It Arises

 There will be moments of anxiety and stress.
 Again, it’s inevitable.
 So what do you do?

 First, it’s not the end of the world.
 Stay calm yourself, and affirm that this is natural.
 Secondly, assure your child that this too will pass.
 Third, avoid labeling it as a thing.
 Instead, explain it as a natural process that happens with stressful thoughts show up.
 Next, affirm that “This too will pass.
 You will get through it.”